pingcap/talent-plan/tidb/mapreduce/README.md

 type MapF func(filename string, contents string) []KeyValue
 ```

-There is an example in `urltop10_example.go` which you can use for reference.
+There is an example in `urltop10_example.go` which is used to extract the 10 most frequent URLs.

+After completing the framework, you can run this example by `make test_example`.

-Please implement your own `MapF` and `ReduceF` in `urltop10.go` to accomplish this task.
+And then please implement your own `MapF` and `ReduceF` in `urltop10.go` to accomplish this task.

+After filling your code, please use `make test_homework` to test.

-All data files will be generated in memory at runtime, which is implemented in `casegen.go`.
+All data files will be generated at runtime, and you can use `make cleanup` to clean all test data.

 Each test cases has **different data distribution** and you should take it into account.